isaacdono/game-emulator/README.md

 ## Introduction

-This project runs on BitDogLab, an educational STEM device equipped with a Raspberry Pi Pico W and various peripherals, including:
+This project runs on BitDogLab, an educational STEM device equipped with a Raspberry Pi Pico W and various peripherals.
+The goal is to play classic games like Snake, Pong, and Space Invaders in an embedded environment using MicroPython.

+### Hardware Components
 - RP2040 microcontroller (Raspberry Pi Pico W)
 - SSD1306 OLED screen (128x64, I2C)
 - Analog joystick (X/Y axis for movement)
 - Buttons (for menu interaction)
 - Buzzer (for sound effects)
-- Microphone (I2C)

-The goal is to play classic games like Snake, Pong, and Space Invaders in an embedded environment using MicroPython.

 ## Demonstration
 <!-- Place images and videos -->